 Nearly everyone has needed to find a new place to live at some point.
 The reasons are plenty — relocating for a new job, a growing family, or a change of scenery, to name just a few.
 That home search usually begins and ends online.
 General real estate websites highlight housing availabilities and opportunities in a particular area of the world, showing off rentals, homes for sale, and other properties on the market.
 To create separation, homeowners and realtors alike do everything they can to make their properties more appealing than all the others.

 Of course, certain aspects of residential marketing have become commonplace.
-People expect descriptions of a property, photos of the interior and exterior of the home, and even video.
+People expect descriptions of the property, photos of the interior and exterior of the home, and even video.
 Without these fundamental pieces of the marketing puzzle, homeowners and real estate agents aren’t likely to garner much attention for their properties.
 With them, they can expect at least some attention to be accorded for their efforts.

 This is all well and good for existing residential properties.
 In the world of new real estate development, however, a new problem arises.
 These new developments — be it a subdivision, a condominium, or something else — are quite often still under construction for an extended period.
 As a result, there can be no photos, no videos, and only a general description given for marketing purposes.
 The issue is that potential homebuyers still expect these marketing materials to be offered for their consideration.